Mountain Leader Training (ML), North Wales

-Accommodation is available at a local mountaineering hut for only £5/night.
+Accommodation is usually available at a local mountaineering hut for only £10/night.
 The hut which is a lovely little cottage is situated in a beautiful location above Deiniolen.
 It has a drying room, well equipped kitchen, dining room, lounge with log burning stove and heaters in the bedrooms.

+Please ask if you would like to book a bed at the hut.

 Please contact Freedom Outdoors for more information on our Mountain Leader Training (ML), North Wales, or to discuss your requirements and make a booking.

 I did my Mountain Leader training with Lou (and Stu) last week - Lou was incredible - so full of knowledge and information, and a fantastic teacher to boot.
 The course was well structured, suited to the participants, and I wouldn't hesitate to recommend her to anyone looking to advance their skills in the mountains.
 I will certainly look to Lou for future courses / CPD and ML assessment.
 Thanks Lou - so much fun! :)Kevin Roberts